-Financial Results for the Second Quarter Ended June 30, 2021
+Financial Results for the Six Months Ended June 30, 2022

-Research and development expenses were $1.7 million for the six months ended June 30, 2021 compared to $65,000 for the six months ended June 30, 2020, an increase of $1.6 million.
-The increase was primarily due to an increase in CMC activities and preparation for the initiation of clinical trials.
+Research and development expenses were $1.4 million for the six months ended June 30, 2022 compared to $1.7 million for the three months ended June 30, 2021, a decrease of $0.3 million.
+The decrease was primarily due to a decrease in payment to subcontractors and clinical trials costs.

 PainReform is a clinical-stage specialty pharmaceutical company focused on the reformulation of established therapeutics.
 PRF-110, the Company’s lead product, is based on the local anesthetic ropivacaine, targeting the post-operative pain relief market.
 PRF-110 is an oil-based, viscous, clear solution that is deposited directly into the surgical wound bed prior to closure to provide localized and extended post-operative analgesia.
 The Company’s proprietary extended-release drug-delivery system is designed to provide an extended period of post-surgical pain relief without the need for repeated dose administration while reducing the potential need for the use of opiates.
 For more information, please visit www.painreform.com.